umbraco/UmbracoDocs/13/umbraco-engage/installation/licensing.md

 ## How does it work?

 Licenses are sold per backoffice domain.
-If you have alternative staging/QA environment domains, or if you require one or more subdomains, additional domains can be added to the license on request.
+If you have alternative staging/QA environment domains or require one or more subdomains, additional domains can be added to the license on request.

 {% hint style="info" %}
 The licenses are not bound to a specific product version.
 They will work for all versions of the related product.